Clicky

 Or how a Mercedes-Benz makes that unique sound when you close the door.

-Yamaha’s thing is shooting water in the air to give it a rooster tail.
+Yamaha’s thing is shooting water out the rear to give it a rooster tail.

 3. To Annoy Or Cool

-One downside of a Yamaha shooting water up in the air is that if you pull a tube or skier, they get constantly hit with water.
+One downside of a Yamaha shooting water up and out the rear is that if you pull a tube or skier, they get constantly hit with water.

 Not only is it annoying for tow sports, but in group rides it annoys anyone near your waverunner.
 They don’t even need to be directly behind you, the wind can carry the water droplets all over the place and really make other riders annoyed.